You Can Bring RW Training into Any Setting!

-- Live training provided by RW360 staff or Certified RW Instructors
+- Live webinars and seminars provided by RW360 staff or Certified RW Instructors (details here)

 You Can Be the Catalyst for this Training!

-To learn how you can learn, practice and share relational wisdom (RW) in your sphere of influence, click on the appropriate category below.
-For additional information in any area, email firstname.lastname@example.org.
+To learn how you can can help to bring this kind of training into your sphere of influence, click on the appropriate category below.
+For additional information in any area, email the RW Team at firstname.lastname@example.org.

-- You as an Example, Moderator, Training Rep or Certified Instructor
+- You as an Example, Facilitator, or Instructor

 - Training Your Staff in a Business, School or Other Organization

-- Professional & Continuing Ed (Law, Medicine, Education, Finance, etc.)
+- Professional & Continuing Ed (Nurses, Teachers, Lawyers, Counselors, etc.)

 - Counselor or Social Worker